Jennifer Slingerland Ryan, M.Ed., LPC-S

 Sue Johnson’s “Hold Me Tight” - This book examines the reason we have enraged conversations, and why we ultimately withdraw from the ones we love most – our spouse / life partner.

-I’ve been a partner to my husband for over 16 years, a mom to 7-year old twin daughters and a 2-year old daughter – my most important job, by far!
+I’m a partner to my husband of over 17 years, a mom to 8-year old twin daughters and a 3-year old daughter – my most important job, by far!
 The balance between life roles (wife, mom, therapist, etc.) creates an unwavering desire to help others who are in need of more harmony in their home.

 Life experience combined with a Bachelor of Science in Human Development and Family Studies from Texas Tech University and a Master of Education in Counseling from the University of North Texas (a program ranked #1 in Texas and #15 in the United States according to US News and World Report) has prepared me for my work with many issues and concerns: